muxumuxu/muxu-onboarding/README.md

 gem install rails # Install the latest rails version rails new my_app -m https://raw.githubusercontent.com/muxumuxu/muxu-rails-template/master/template.rb
 ```

+## Deploy static websites with SSL

+We use GitHub pages to host static websites.
+You must publish your website inside the `/docs` folder.

+Create your GitHub repository and activate.

 With those tools you should be able to develop anything ;)